Symbolic dynamics for three dimensional flows with positive topological entropy: Introduction

 In 1975 Bowen gave a new construction of Markov partitions for Axiom A diffeomorphisms, using shadowing techniques \cite{Bowen-LNM,Bowen-Regional-Conference}.
-One of us extended these techniques to general $C^{1+\beta}$ surface diffeomorphisms \cite{Sarig-JAMS}.
+The second author extended these techniques to general $C^{1+\beta}$ surface diffeomorphisms with positive topological entropy \cite{Sarig-JAMS}.
 Our strategy is to apply these methods to a suitable Poincar\'e section for the flow.
-The main difficulty is that \cite{Sarig-JAMS} deals with diffeomorphisms, but Poincar\'e sections are discontinuous.
+The main difficulty is that \cite{Sarig-JAMS} deals with diffeomorphisms, while Poincar\'e sections are discontinuous.